 Ride-sharing brand, Uber, appears resigned to continue to lose money in its home market, the United States.
-The losses have less to do with the string of PR crises that have plagued the company over the past few years, and more to do with stiff completion from major rival, Lyft.
+The losses have less to do with the string of PR crises that have plagued the company over the past few years, and more to do with stiff completion from a major rival, Lyft.
+However, some of the public have lost confidence in the company due to a string of accidents.
+Fortunately, Quirk Reed Personal Injury Attorneys have been hard at work trying to secure satisfactory compensation for their clients.

 Uber CEO Dara Khosrowshahi, as reported by Reuters, said: “The US is very, very competitive right now between us and Lyft, so I don’t see the US as being a particularly profitable market for the next six months…”